Mortgage Relief: Loan Modification

 If you are behind on your loan payments, your first step is to contact your lender.
 Do not ignore letters and phone calls.
 Communication is necessary to show that you are interested in working with us on a solution to keep your home.
 All you have to do is call us at (866) 545-9070 and say that you would like to discuss a loan modification.
 The information below will help you prepare.

-To apply for a modification, you need to complete and provide the following to PennyMac: Home Affordable Modification Checklist
+To apply for a modification, you need to complete the PennyMac Modification Checklist.

 Borrowers who have trouble paying their mortgage because of financial hardship can request a loan modification.
 Reasons for hardship can include: